Electrophysiology and Heart Rhythm Disturbances

 One side effect of anticoagulant medications is the increased risk of bleeding.
 These medications require careful monitoring by a physician to ascertain the correct dose and minimize risk of bleeding.

-For some patients, anticoagulant medication may not be effective and other treatments may be required.
+For some patients, anticoagulant medication may not be effective, and other treatments may be required.
+Their cardiologist may recommend implantation of a left atrial appendage closure device such as Watchman.

 Electrical cardioversion is a procedure that delivers low-level electrical energy to a patient’s chest in order to reset the heart to its normal rhythm.
 The patient is under mild sedation during the procedure.
 For some patients, treatment with blood-thinning medication to eliminate blood clots is given before the procedure.
 Electrical cardioversion is successful in controlling atrial fibrillation in most patients, although in some atrial fibrillation may return.
 Anti-arrhythmia medications may be prescribed after the procedure for continued management of the condition.